How Do You Choose A Business Broker Based On Their Success Rate With Selling Businesses Like Yours?

 1. Business brokers (and other intermediaries) fake their numbers

-Just because he says his rate is 83.4% doesn't mean 83.4% is the truth!
-He can claim whatever he wants but you have no way of verifying that number.
-Take the claim with a large wheelbarrow of salt!
+Just because they say their rate is 83.4% doesn't mean 83.4% is the truth!
+They can claim whatever they want but the client has no way of verifying that number.
+One should take the claim with a large wheelbarrow of salt!
 Or do better than that and completely ignore the number offered.

 The ones who tend to provide very specific numbers tend to be the least reliable.